Peter Pouncey: Biography

 In 1984, he became President of Amherst College.
 Upon his retirement in 1994, he returned to Columbia.
 His novel Rules for Old Men Waiting won the McKitterick Prize and was nominated for the Commonwealth Writers Prize in 2006.

 For many years, Pouncey divided his time between New York City and northern Connecticut.

-Personal life
+Personal life and death

-Pouncey has two biological children and one step-child.
-He has been married and divorced three times.
-His second wife, Susan Rieger, author of The Divorce Papers and The Heirs, is a former administrator at Yale and Columbia Universities.
+Pouncey had two biological children and one step-child.
+He was married and divorced three times.
+His second wife, Susan Rieger, author of The Divorce Papers and The Heirs, is a former admissions officer at Columbia University.
 Their daughter, Maggie Pouncey, is the author of the novel Perfect Reader.
 His third wife, Katherine Dalsimer, is a Clinical Professor of Psychology at Weill Medical College of Cornell University, and an author.

+Peter Pouncey died in Canaan, Connecticut on May 30, 2023, at the age of 85.